Ghost Makeup Tips and Tutorials for Halloween

 Another thing some people choose to do is crack their lips to add to the impression that they are no longer living.
 Some only need to leave their lips alone for the day to generate the cracked, chapped look.
 If you are blessed with healthy lips, dab them with a thick concealer, which will dry and crack.
 You can cover the concealer with a matte lipstick.

-You can take away some tricks for how to do so from the picture above, with the much larger-than-normal dark circles around the eyes, red teardrop, and (assuming she didn't wear a wig) purple hair.
+You can take away some tricks for how to do so from the picture above, with the much larger-than-normal dark circles around the eyes, a blood-red teardrop, and purple hair.